ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 * Motivation

 The next paperclip exercise shows you how to make your meetings more effective:
-First question Alison asked us: Come up with as many ideas as possible on what you can do with a paperclip Second question: Which idea would make a good business proposition?
+The first question Alison asked us was, 'Come up with as many ideas as possible on what you can do with a paperclip.'
+This question was followed with, 'Which idea would make a good business proposition?'

 Two different activities came up during this exercise:
 * **Divergent thinking**: Trying to come up with as many ideas as possible, the focus was on the quantity.
 * **Convergent thinking**: Applying criteria to your ideas and being critical.

 It's very important to keep these two activities separate during your meetings.
-We also need productive conflict and avoid group thinking!
+Our goal is to have productive conflict and constructive discussions.
-Make sure everybody gets heard.
+Watch out for group thinking by making sure everybody gets heard, introverts and extroverts alike.
-Equal contributions are very important as well!
-Both the introverts and extroverts need to be heard.
+Equal contributions are very important!

 Don't forget about check-in rounds!
 Use the first five minutes of a meeting to ask a personal question to encourage equal contributions and build trust in the team.